 The process flow described in the previous section only makes sense if there are applications of sufficient volume.
-It is impossible to imagine and predict all the applications of SOI nanophotonic ICs but in the remainder of this paper a number of examples of such applications are given.
-The examples hereafter go from short-term applications to long-term applications.
+It is impossible to imagine and predict all the applications of SOI nanophotonic ICs but some examples of such applications are given hereafter.

-Transceivers: integration of a high speed optical transmitter (light source, modulator, drive electronics) with a high speed receiver (detector, receiver electronics), a duplexer and possibly coarse WDM functionality.

-Dense WDM components: arrayed waveguide gratings [9], possibly integrated with detectors and receiver electronics; add-drop multiplexers, possibly reconfigurable; tunable lasers etc.
+- Transceivers for high data rate telecom and datacom (high speed ethernet, fiber-to-the-home...): integration of a high speed optical transmitter (light source, modulator, drive electronics) with a high speed receiver (detector, receiver electronics), a duplexer and possibly coarse WDM functionality. - Dense WDM components for telecom applications: arrayed waveguide gratings [10], possibly integrated with detectors and receiver electronics; add-drop multiplexers, possibly reconfigurable; tunable lasers etc. - Sensors: strain sensors, spectroscopic sensors, bio-sensors [13], labs-on-a-chip etc. - Optical interconnect: provide a solution for the interconnect bottleneck in high-end CMOS circuits by building a photonic interconnect layer above CMOS, involving microlasers, dense waveguides and microdetectors [14] - Digital photonics: integrate optical logic gates and optical memory elements for digital all-optical processing at ultra-high data rate.

-Sensors: any function a fiber Bragg grating can do, and more; spectroscopic sensors; disposable bio-sensors etc.

-Optical interconnect: provide a solution for the interconnect bottleneck in high-end CMOS circuits by building a photonic interconnect layer above CMOS, involving microlasers, dense waveguides and microdetectors.

-Digital photonics: integrate optical logic gates and optical memory elements for digital all-optical processing at ultra-high data rate.

-Conclusion
+CONCLUSIONS

-We have reviewed the rationale behind the emergence of Silicon-on-Insulator nano-photonics.
+We have reviewed the rationale behind the rapid emergence of Silicon-on-Insulator nano-photonics.
 A model has been presented for an industrial process flow in which fabless photonic IC manufacturers develop novel products based on CMOS foundry access, wafer-scale back-end processing and automated wafer-scale testing.
+The wide range of potential applications of this generic technology are discussed.